 "Banksia attenuata and/or Eucalyptus marginata woodlands of the eastern side of the Swan Coastal Plain" covers an area of about 4.5 hectares.
-The community is listed as Endangered under both State and Commonwealth legislation.
+The community is listed as Endangered under the TEC list Western Australian Minister Environmentally Sensitive Area (ESA) list in policy.
+The community also met the description, area and condition thresholds in the approved conservation advice for the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) listed Banksia woodlands of the Swan Coastal Plain TEC (ranked Endangered)."